Teresa Wang

-Teresa Shu-Fong Wang is an American biochemist.

-Teresa Shu-Fong Wang (also Teresa S. Wang) (born November 16, 1937) is an American biochemist.
-She is an emeritus Stanford University professor, and the K. Bensch Endowed Chair Professor in Experimental Pathology of Department of Pathology at the Stanford University School of Medicine.
+Teresa Shu-Fong Wang (born November 16, 1937) is a Taiwanese-American biochemist.
+She is a professor emeritus at Stanford University, and the K. Bensch Endowed Chair Professor in Experimental Pathology of Department of Pathology at the Stanford University School of Medicine.
 Her scientific pursuit focuses on the biochemical mechanisms of chromosome replication proteins, and molecular mechanisms of their involvement in maintaining genome integrity during chromosome replication.